 Today, to faithful adherents of authentic Catholicism, the glory days of the Society of Jesus are over.
 Gone are the days when the Jesuits were dynamic and courageous proponents of Catholic doctrinal and moral teaching and dynamically spread such teaching all over the world through their schools and missions.
 Today’s Jesuit universities, in horrifying contrast to those of the past, advance things that would leave St. Ignatius Loyola, the society’s founder, horrorstruck.

 In our time, the face of the Society of Jesus isn’t any of its spiritual giants of the past – it’s Fr.
 James Martin, who seems to go out of his way to tick off faithful Catholics with stances on numerous issues, particularly sexual morality and Christology.
 He’s not the only one; the assertions made by Jesuits superior general Arturo Sosa Abascal in this interview, for instance, are simply stunning in their doctrinal dubiousness.

 So how can a faithful Catholic cling to a soft spot in his heart for this order, even in the present day?

-First, it wouldn’t be fair to lump all modern Jesuits in with the heterodox likes of the late Fr.
-John Hardon, one example of “good Jesuits” in our own time.
+First, it wouldn’t be fair to lump all modern Jesuits in with the heterodox cohort of our own time.
+There is the late Fr.
+John Hardon, for one, an example of “good Jesuits” in our own time.
 No doubt, there are others.